 P.S.
+I now have clear evidence that I’m not the only writer who has fun with homonyms.
 Someone commented on an earlier article on misused pears and pointed out that I had committed a booboo myself.
 I aimed at a letter on the keyboard, but didn’t hit it hard enough that it registered.
 I decided to let it stand.

 But I’m certainly not going to point it out to you.
-If you want to see in, search for it!Google+
+If you want to see it, search for it!Google+